jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

   (f) the strategy rules, if any, made in accordance with this Act:
   (g) the portions of road, if any, that are included as adjoining land, in accordance with section 6, for the purposes of the strategy:
   (h) the basis, if any, on which compensation is to be paid by the management agency in respect of losses incurred as a direct result of the strategy:
-  (i) the sources of funding for the implementation of the strategy, and the limitations, if any, on how the funds collected from those sources may be used to implement the strategy:
+  (i) the sources of funding for the implementation of the strategy, and the limitations, if any, on how the funds collected from those sources May be used to implement the strategy:
-  (j) the actions (including the making of contributions towards the costs of implementation) that may be taken in relation to the strategy by local authorities, local authorities of a specified kind or description, or specified local authorities.
+  (j) the actions (including the making of contributions towards the costs of implementation) that May be taken in relation to the strategy by local authorities, local authorities of a specified kind or description, or specified local authorities.

 ### 69B Strategy rules
-(1) A national pest management strategy made by Order in Council under section 68, may include rules made for all or any of the following purposes:
+(1) A national pest management strategy made by Order in Council under section 68, May include rules made for all or any of the following purposes:
   (a) requiring any person to take specified actions which will enable the management agency to determine or monitor the presence or distribution of the pest or any pest agent:
   (b) requiring any person to keep records of actions taken in accordance with rules made under this section and to send specified information based on those records to the management agency:
   (c) requiring the identification of specified goods:
-  (d) prohibiting or regulating specified methods that may be used in the management of the pest:
+  (d) prohibiting or regulating specified methods that May be used in the management of the pest:
-  (e) prohibiting or regulating activities which may affect measures taken to implement the strategy:
+  (e) prohibiting or regulating activities which May affect measures taken to implement the strategy:
   (f) requiring audits or inspections of specified actions:
-  (g) specifying, for the purposes of section 52(a), the circumstances in which the pest may be communicated, released, or otherwise spread:
+  (g) specifying, for the purposes of section 52(a), the circumstances in which the pest May be communicated, released, or otherwise spread:
   (h) requiring the occupier of any place to take specified actions to control or eradicate the pest or a specified pest agent on that place:
   (i) requiring the occupier of any place to take specified actions to control or eradicate the habitat of the pest or the habitat of a specified pest agent on that place:
   (j) prohibiting or regulating specified activities by the occupier of a place where those activities will promote the habitat of the pest on that place: